-Income is recognised in the period to which they relate.
+Income is recognised in the period to which the services to which it relates are delivered.
 Any income deferred to the following year is shown under creditors and none is expected to be deferred beyond one year.

 (d) Expenditure

 Expenditure is recognised once there is a legal or constructive obligation to make a payment to a third party, it is probable that settlement will be required and the amount of the obligation can be measured reliably.